 We are working with Network Rail to replace the old London Road bridge, which crosses the main Derby to Birmingham Railway line, with a modern single-span bridge.

-Work started in August 2013 and the replacement London Road bridge is expected to reopen in August 2014.
+Work started in August 2013 and the replacement London Road bridge is expected to reopen late 2014.
 During the bridge replacement, the road London Road is closed to traffic.
 A diversion route takes through traffic along the A6 through Pride Park.

 This existing bridge is over 135 years old and is at the end of its design life.
 Due to its age and deteriorated condition it has a weight restriction of 7.5 tonnes which limits traffic in the area.